mehhdiii/bug0-dd-action-server/README.md

 3. `last_target.py`
 4. `distance_from_client.py`

-# Compiling using docker
+# Compiling and using this package
-Create a standard Catkin Workspace and clone the following packages inside `/src`:
+Create a standard Catkin Workspace (assuming you have full-desktop installation of ros noetic.
+For using docker, refer to [this](https://hub.docker.com/r/carms84/noetic_ros2) docker image [credits: Dr. Carmine]) and clone the following packages inside `/src`:
 1. this repository (https://github.com/mehhdiii/monitoring_package)
 2. action server (https://github.com/CarmineD8/assignment_2_2023)
 To perform the above steps run the following commands: